If you’ve never painted a cooler, you’re missing out.

 - Cooler (hard, sturdy)

-- Surface cover (old bed sheet, towels, etc.)
+- Surface cover (old bed sheet or comfy bamboo sheets, towels, etc.)

 - Primer (I prefer the aerosol spray kind)